Spirou & Fantasio: Franquin's

-Franquin developed the strip from single gags and short serials into long adventures with complex plots, and is usually considered as the definitive author of the strip.
-He introduced a large gallery of recurring characters, notably the Count de Champignac, elderly scientist and inventor; the buffoonish mad scientist Zorglub; Fantasio's cousin and aspiring dictator Zantafio; and the journalist Seccotine, a rare instance of a major female character in Franco-Belgian comics of this period.
+Franquin developed the strip from single gags and short serials into long adventures with complex plots and is usually considered the definitive author of the strip.
+He introduced a large gallery of recurring characters, notably the Count de Champignac, an elderly scientist and inventor; the buffoonish mad scientist Zorglub; Fantasio's cousin and aspiring dictator Zantafio; and the journalist Seccotine, a rare instance of a major female character in Franco-Belgian comics of this period.

 One Franquin creation that went on to develop a life of its own was the Marsupilami, a fictional monkey-like creature with a tremendously long prehensile tail.
 The Marsupilami appears in the majority of the Franquin stories, starting in 1952 with Spirou et les héritiers.
 In the series, it is adopted by the duo and follows them everywhere they go.
 Marsupilamis in the wild take centre stage briefly in Le nid des Marsupilamis (1957) which presents Seccotine's documentary featuring a family in their natural habitat, the jungles of the fictitious South American state Palombia.

 Starting with Le prisonnier du Bouddha (1959), Franquin began to work with Greg (writing) and Jidéhem (backgrounds).
 As in some of his later series (Bruno Brazil, Bernard Prince), Greg staged his stories in a realistic geopolitical context.
 Le prisonnier du Bouddha is set in mainland China, with veiled references made to the Cold War.
 As for QRN sur Bretzelburg, it takes place in two imaginary European countries which bring to mind pre-reunification Germany.
-Lastly, it is with Greg that Franquin created famed villain Zorglub in the diptych of Z comme Zorglub and L'ombre du Z.
+Lastly, it is with Greg that Franquin created the famed villain Zorglub in the diptych of Z comme Zorglub and L'ombre du Z.

-However, as Franquin grew tired of Spirou, his other major character Gaston began to take precedence in his work, and following the controversial Panade à Champignac, the series passed on to a then unknown young cartoonist, Jean-Claude Fournier, in 1969.
+However, as Franquin grew tired of Spirou, his other major character Gaston began to take precedence in his work, and following the controversial Panade à Champignac, the series passed on to a then-unknown young cartoonist, Jean-Claude Fournier, in 1969.
 One side effect of this is that the Marsupilami would only appear in one last story, Le faiseur d'or.
 This is because Franquin decided to retain the rights to that character; all the other characters remained the property of the publisher.
 Starting with Du glucose pour Noémie, there would be no more appearances of the Marsupilami in Spirou et Fantasio, with the exception of a few discreet references.
 Only in the 1980s did the Marsupilami reappear in its own series, and later a television cartoon and video game.